CovOpen/CovQuestions/README.md

 		- can enable/disable questions by unique id or category
 		- can write to interpretation variable (append, clear)

-- interpretation
+- [Evaluation Logic] interpretation -> Risc groups
-	- array of strings
+	- array of strings ("Stay home", "please visit the local health..."]

 IMPORTANT:
 - multi lingual